brianhouse/art_and_code/units/3_indeterminacy/lecture.md

 <!-- questions -->

 How is that at all useful?
-Well, what if we repeated that random circle a bunch of times using a `for` loop (and also substituted the diameter with a random parameter between 10 and 300)?
+Well, what if we repeated that random circle a bunch of times using a `for` loop (and also substituted the diameter with a random argument between 10 and 300)?

 ```py
 size(500, 400)